AdamLearns/SiteDocuments/privacy.md

 3. **Personal Information**: this includes email address, username, and password as mentioned by Authentication Information.
 4. **Metrics Information**: this includes which parts of the Services you use and how long you use them for.
 5. **OpenID Information**: when you choose to connect with certain identity providers (e.g. Twitch or Twitter), we may pull in information from this third party, e.g. your ID with that provider and/or the list of channels/users that you follow.
+6. **User-generated Content**: this includes reviews that you provide for courses.

 ## How we use information that we collect